Amartyabb/competition-site/content/about.md

 <h1><p align="center"> The Process </p></h1>

-<h4>Answers to this question will be reviewed by a panel of JMHS faculty judges on Jan.
-23 (last day for submission), and the 10 selected finalists’ papers will be sent to Bryan Johnson in Los Angeles for winner selections.
-The three winners will be announced on Feb.
-2nd at MADTalks, where Johnson will speak.
-Each winner will receive $500 in seed funding from Bryan Johnson.</h4>
+<h4>Answers to this question will be reviewed by a panel of JMHS faculty judges on [February TBD] (last day for submission), and the 10 selected finalists’ papers will be sent to Bryan Johnson for winner selections.
+The three winners will be announced on [March TBD], where [TBD].
+Each winner will receive $500 in seed money from Bryan Johnson. </h4>